drjulija/drjulija.github.io/content/posts/guardrail/index.md

 ## Objective
-The goal of this work was to examine whether LLM-based toxic content classifiers genuinely surpass traditional neural network classifiers in terms of accuracy.
+The goal of this work was to examine whether LLM-based toxic content classifiers genuinely surpass neural network classifiers in terms of accuracy.

 ## Methodology
 I evaluated the performance of two binary classifiers: